China urges US to 'stop economic intimidation' over tariffs

 Trump said last Thursday that the United States would impose new tariffs on some $60 billion of Chinese imports over the "theft" of intellectual property, rattling global financial markets.

-Vice President Mike Pence boasted that the measures mean that the "era of economic surrender is over".
+Vice President Mike Pence boasted the measures mean that the "era of economic surrender is over".

 Asked about the remarks, Chinese foreign ministry spokeswoman Hua Chunying told a press briefing on Monday that "it would have been more appropriate to say that it's time to stop the US's economic intimidation and hegemony".